Time for my 2017 annual review.

 3. What Am I Working Toward?

-Getting back into health.
+Getting healthier.
 Sadly, I came out of 2017 in worse shape (mentally and physically) than I entered it.
 My number one priority in 2018 will be to take better care of myself.
 I want to live a long and healthy life with my wife and son, so I’m taking steps to get my priorities straight.

 Figure things out.
-My inner drive is a large part of who I am, and I’m completely lost.
+My inner drive is a large part of who I am, and I am completely lost.
 If this is a midlife crisis, it can’t last forever anyway.
 I have unique skills and believe my best professional years are still ahead.